rapiz1/rathole/README-zh.md

 remote_addr = "example.com:2333" # Necessary.
 The address of the server
 default_token = "default_token_if_not_specify" # Optional.
 The default token of services, if they don't define their own ones heartbeat_timeout = 40 # Optional.
 Set to 0 to disable the application-layer heartbeat test.
 The value must be greater than `server.heartbeat_interval`.
-Default: 40 seconds
+Default: 40 seconds retry_interval = 1 # Optional.
+The interval between retry to connect to the server.
+Default: 1 second

 [client.transport] # The whole block is optional.
 Specify which transport to use type = "tcp" # Optional.
 Possible values: ["tcp", "tls", "noise"].
 Default: "tcp"